duckietown/book-opmanual-duckiebot/src/operations/calibration_camera/index.md

 ### Launch the intrinsic calibration application

-Next you can launch the intrinsic calibration program with:
+You can launch the intrinsic calibration program with:

 ```
 dts duckiebot calibrate_intrinsics [your_duckiebot_hostname]